Government of Amir-Abbas Hoveyda (1965–1967)

-The cabinet led by Prime Minister Amir Abbas Hoveyda inaugurated on 26 January 1965 to succeed the cabinet of Hassan Ali Mansur who assassinated on 21 January.
+The cabinet led by Prime Minister Amir Abbas Hoveyda was inaugurated on 26 January 1965 to succeed the cabinet of Hassan Ali Mansur due to the assassination of Mansur on 21 January.
 Like its predecessor the cabinet was led by the Iran Novin Party.

+Hoveyda was the minister of finance in the previous cabinet, and it was his first premiership which would last until 1977.

 List of ministers

 The cabinet was consisted of the following members.

 Changes

 In 1966 Abbas Aram, minister of foreign affairs, was replaced by Ardeshir Zahedi.